-An employer is entitled to offset the statutory severance payment against the contributions it made to the employee's governmentmandated pension scheme, the Mandatory Provident Fund (MPF) or other pension schemes, such as the Occupational Retirement Scheme or gratuity based on length of service (if applicable).
+Currently, an employer is entitled to offset the statutory severance payment against the contributions it made to the employee's government-mandated pension scheme, the Mandatory Provident Fund (MPF) or other pension schemes, such as the Occupational Retirement Scheme or gratuity based on length of service (if applicable).
+On 11 February 2022, the Hong Kong government published the Employment and Retirement Schemes Legislation (Offsetting Arrangement) (Amendment) Bill 2022 to abolish the MPF offsetting mechanism.
+It is expected that the amendment will not come into effect until at least 2025.

-In the event of a summary dismissal, the employee will not be entitled to any severance or long-service payment.
+In the event of summary dismissal, the employee will not be entitled to any severance or long-service payment.